Revenge porn: United States

+In July 2024, the bipartisan TAKE IT DOWN Act was introduced in the U.S. Senate.
+The act would provide federal protections to victims of AI-generated deep-fake pornography.
+It would criminalize the publication of AI-generated deep-fake images without the subject's consent.
+In addition, it would require social media sites to create processes for victims to have deep-fake images removed.
+Though it failed to pass both Houses by the end of 2024, it was reintroduced in 2025, unanimously passed the Senate and passed the House on a 409-2 vote by April 28, 2025.
+President Donald Trump signed the act into law on May 19, 2025.

 Observers have also noted the shame which may make many victims reluctant to report or pursue such investigations.
 While victims of sexual abuse can have their identities kept out of court proceedings, which will only refer to them as Jane Doe or John Doe, few such safeguards exist for victims of revenge porn.
 Depending on jurisdiction, images in court cases may be entered as evidence and become publicly viewable.
 Suggestions have been made to revise evidentiary laws to allow anonymization of plaintiffs and de-identification of images entered as evidence. specifically allowed for injunctions to preserve plaintiff anonymity when filing civil suits in Federal court.

 Criminal prosecutions

 Several well-known revenge porn websites, including IsAnyoneUp and the Texxxan, have been taken down in response to actual or threatened legal action.
 The former was investigated by the FBI after anti-revenge porn activist Charlotte Laws uncovered a hacking scheme associated with the website.
 Indictments for fifteen felonies were handed down under the Computer Fraud and Abuse Act in January 2014 for the site owner and his accomplices, and the trial was initially set to begin in November 2014 in Los Angeles.
 Hunter Moore, the owner of IsAnyoneUp pleaded guilty to hacking and identity theft in early 2015.
 Moore was sentenced to two and a half years in prison on 2 December 2015.
 By May 2017, Moore was out of prison.

 In December 2013, California Attorney General Kamala Harris charged Kevin Bollaert, who ran the revenge porn website UGotPosted, with 31 felony counts, including extortion and identity theft.
 In March 2014, because the victim was under eighteen years old in the photos, a court in Ohio awarded damages of $385,000 against Bollaert.
 In April 2015 Bollaert was sentenced to 18 years in prison.
 "Sitting behind a computer, committing what is essentially a cowardly and criminal act, will not shield predators from the law or jail", said Attorney General Harris following the verdict.
 Also in California, a man named Noe Iniguez was given jail time for posting a naked photo of his ex-girlfriend on her employer's Facebook page.